-Greek art and sculpture has had a profound effect for art throughout the ages.
-Many of the styles have been reproduced and copied by some of what the modern day audiences would class as some of the finest artists to have ever lived – a great example here is Michelangelo.
-But how to catch up with all these ancient statues?
-How to shine during a coctail party?
-To the rescue comes DailyArtDaily and this article of ours where you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!
+Greek art and sculpture has had a profound effect on art throughout the ages.
+Many of the styles have been reproduced and copied by some of what the modern day audiences would classify as the finest artists to have ever lived – a great example here is Michelangelo.
+But how to catch up on all these ancient statues?
+How to shine during a cocktail party?
+To the rescue comes DailyArt!
+In this article you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!

-First of all you must know, that Modern scholarship identifies three major stages of a Greek sculpture – the Archaic period, Classical and Hellenistic.
+First of all, you must know that Modern scholarship identifies three major stages of a Greek sculpture.
+They are the Archaic, Classical, and Hellenistic periods.
 Frequent subjects were the battles, mythology, and rulers of the area historically known as ancient Greece.
-Regarding the materials, Greek sculpture was most often in bronze and porous limestone, but whilst bronze seems never to have gone out of fashion, the stone of choice would become marble.
-There is a trouble with bronze – as it was a very precious material and very often the original bronze sculptures were melted.
+Regarding the materials, Greek sculpture was most often in bronze and porous limestone.
+While bronze seems never to have gone out of fashion, the material of choice would eventually become marble.
+There is a trouble with bronze – it was a very precious material.
+Therefore, very often the original bronze sculptures were melted down.
 Also a fun fact – original Greek statues were brightly painted, but after thousands of years, those paints have worn away.
 So the whole idea of classicism being white and “elegant” is a huge MYTH.
 Yes.
-That’s a kind of info that will impress your friends!
+That’s the kind of info that will impress your friends!

-Moscophoros, which means “the calf-bearer”was found in fragments in the Perserschutt in the Acropolis of Athens.
-The statue is estimated to have originally measured 1.65 metres (5.4 ft) in height.
-According to an inscription on its base, the statue was a votive offering to the goddess Athena by a certain Rhonbos (although the name is not entirely legible) and it is thought to represent Rhonbos himself, bringing sacrifice.
-Moscophoros is a typical Archaic sculpture – static, naked with a smiling face.
+Moscophoros, which means “the calf-bearer,” was found in fragments in the Perserschutt in the Acropolis of Athens.
+The statue is estimated to have originally measured 1.65 meters (5.4 ft) in height.
+According to an inscription on its base, the statue was a votive offering to the goddess Athena by a certain Rhonbos (although the name is not entirely legible).
+It is thought to represent Rhonbos himself, bringing sacrifice.
+Moscophoros is a typical Archaic sculpture – static and naked, with a smiling face.

-The Artemision Bronze thought to be either Poseidon or Zeus.
-It was found by fishermen off the coast of Cape Artemisium in 1928.
-The figure is more than 2 m in height.
+The Artemision Bronze is thought to be either Poseidon or Zeus.
+Fishermen found it off the coast of Cape Artemisium in 1928.
+The figure is more than 2 meters in height.
 There are still debates over the subject of this sculpture because its missing thunderbolt rules out the possibility that it is Zeus, while its missing trident also rules out the possibility that it is Poseidon.
 It has always been associated with ancient sculptors Myron and Onatas.
 It is certainly the work of a great sculptor of the early Classical period, notable for the exquisite rendering of motion and anatomy.

 Hermes of Praxiteles

-Created in honor of the Greek god Hermes, Hermes of Praxiteles represents Hermes while carrying another popular character in Greek mythology, the infant Dionysus.
-The statue was made from Parian marble and is believed by historians to have been built by the ancient Greeks during 330 BC.
+Created in honor of the Greek god Hermes, Hermes of Praxiteles represents Hermes, while carrying another popular character in Greek mythology, the infant Dionysus.
+The statue was made from Parian marble and historians believe the ancient Greeks created it during 330 BCE.
 It is known today as one of the most original masterpieces of the great Greek sculptor Praxiteles.
 The face and torso of Hermes are striking for their highly polished, glowing surface.
 The back, by contrast, shows the marks of the rasp and chisel, and the rest of the sculpture is incompletely finished.